bigc0127/EvoArc/PRIVACY.md

 - We never have access to your iCloud data

 ### Data Security
-- Your data remains protected by your device's built-in security features
+- Your data remains protected by iOS/iPadOS system security and device encryption
 - If you choose to use iCloud sync, your data is protected by Apple's iCloud security

 ## User Controls